ndrean/UpImage/README.md

 ## Authentication/Authorization

 Minimum friction: full authorization for authenticated users.
 You can use `Github` or `Google One-Tap` authentication; no password is required as it is a "find_or_create" process.

+Signin with [Google One Tap](https://developers.google.com/identity/gsi/web/guides/overview) now POST a `url-encoded` body instead of JSON.
+The code is updated to parse this.

 ## Image transformation: Vix Vips